perxpective/Cybersecurity-Therapy/EHD/Theory/EHD Topic 14  - Buffer Overflow.md

 ## Stack Overflow II
 - Overwriting the return address in the stack can be done through stack overflow
 - The hacker overflows a local variable in the stack until he reaches the return address
+- Hacker overflows the variables until it overwrites the return address
+-